Lead Belly: Music career

-By 1903, Huddie was already a "musicianer", a singer and guitarist of some note.
-He performed to Shreveport audiences in St. Paul's Bottoms, a notorious red-light district.
+By 1903, fifteen year-old Ledbetter was already a "musicianer", a singer and guitarist of some note.
+He performed to Shreveport audiences in St. Paul's Bottoms, a red-light district.
 He began to develop his own style of music after exposure to the various musical influences on Shreveport's Fannin Street, a row of saloons, brothels, and dance halls in the Bottoms.
 This area is now referred to as Ledbetter Heights.

-In 1915, Ledbetter briefly served on a Texas chain gang, from which he escaped.
-In 1918, under the name of Walter Boyd, he was convicted of murder in Texas and sentenced to 30 years in prison.
-After writing a song pleading for clemency, Ledbetter was pardoned by Governor Pat Morris Neff in 1925.
-In 1930, he was arrested, convicted of attempted murder, and sentenced to the Louisiana State Penitentiary, also known as the Angola Penitentiary, where he was "discovered" in a 1933 visit by folklorists John Lomax and his teenaged son, Alan Lomax.
-They were recording varieties of local music in the South as a project to preserve traditional music for the Library of Congress.
-This was one of numerous cultural projects during the Great Depression.
+In 1915, he briefly served on a Texas chain gang, from which he escaped.
+In 1918, under the name of Walter Boyd and living in Bowie County, Texas, he was convicted of murder and sentenced to 30 years in prison.
+After writing a song pleading for clemency, Governor Pat Morris Neff pardoned Ledbetter in 1925.
+In 1930, he was arrested, convicted of attempted murder, and sentenced to the Louisiana State Penitentiary, also known as the Angola Penitentiary, where folklorists John Lomax and his teenaged son, Alan, "discovered" him in 1933.
+They were recording varieties of folk music in the South to preserve traditional music for the Library of Congress.
+This was one of numerous cultural projects the federal government sponsored during the Great Depression to advance social welfare through job creation.

-Deeply impressed by Ledbetter's vibrant tenor and extensive repertoire, the Lomaxes recorded him in 1933 on portable aluminum disc recording equipment for the Library of Congress project.
-They returned with new and better equipment in July 1934, recording numerous songs.
+Ledbetter's vibrant tenor and extensive repertoire impressed the Lomaxes.
+They recorded him in 1933 on portable but permanent aluminum disc recording equipment.
+They returned with new and better equipment in July 1934, capturing numerous additional songs.
 While in prison, Ledbetter may have first heard the traditional prison song "Midnight Special"; his versions became famous.
 On August 1, Ledbetter was released after having served nearly all of his minimum sentence.
 The Lomaxes had taken a record and a petition seeking his release to Louisiana Governor Oscar K. Allen at Ledbetter's request, but there is no evidence that this had any effect on his release.
-In fact, a prison official later wrote to John Lomax denying that Ledbetter's singing had anything to do with his release from prison.
+A prison official later wrote to John Lomax denying that Ledbetter's singing had anything to do with his release.
 (State prison records confirm he was eligible for this due to good behavior.)
-But, both Ledbetter and the Lomaxes promoted the idea that Ledbetter had yet again sung his way to freedom.
+Both Ledbetter and the Lomaxes promoted the myth that Ledbetter had sung his way to freedom again.

-With the Great Depression ongoing and Alan Lomax ill and unable to assist his father in song collecting, Ledbetter and Lomax teamed up in September, 1934.
-For three months, Ledbetter, forty-six years old, assisted the 67-year-old Lomax in his folk song collecting around the South.
+With the Great Depression ongoing and Alan Lomax ill and unable to assist his father in song collecting, Ledbetter and John Lomax teamed up in September, 1934.
+For three months, the 46-year-old Ledbetter assisted the 67-year-old academic in his folk song collecting around the South.